i-Moony/djs-button-pages/README.md

 # 📚 About package:

-Simple yet powerful module to create customizable embed pages with buttons.
-Works with [Discord.JS](https://www.npmjs.com/package/discord.js?source=post_page-----7b5fe27cb6fa----------------------) starting from v13.
+Simple yet powerful module to create fully-customizable embed pages with buttons.
+Works with [Discord.JS](https://www.npmjs.com/package/discord.js).

-Now supports **v14**!
-(But it may contain bugs).
+Supports v13 and **v14**.

 This package supports creation of custom buttons with custom scripts through a simple API.